Getting publicly funded health services

 If you’re pregnant and your partner is eligible for publicly funded health and disability services, you can get some maternity-related services in NZ — even if you’re not eligible for other services.

-If you and your partner aren’t eligible, you have to pay for maternity care or use health insurance to help cover the cost.
+If you and your partner are not eligible, you have to pay for maternity care or use health insurance to help cover the cost.

 If you’re from Australia and intend to stay in NZ for at least 2 years